 Has your troubled girl in Norwalk, CA been diagnosed with mental or emotional behavior disorders?
 Has she suffered difficult, adoption-related trauma, tragedy, or physical/sexual abuse?
 Does she display dangerous or overly emotional behavior?
 Perhaps she is battling suicidal thoughts, rebelliousness, or social withdrawal.

 If you are running out of ideas to help your distressed girl, give her the support and therapy she needs at Red Hawk.
-If mental health issues or learning disabilities prevent your daughter from living life to the fullest, the top-notch residential treatment for girls at Red Hawk Behavioral Health will help.
+If mental health issues or learning disabilities prevent your daughter from living life to the fullest, the top-notch residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic services for girls from Norwalk, California.

 The residential treatment center not only offers tailored therapy and round-the-clock support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.